+Prime lenses are a great lens choice for shooting the moon.
 For me, I love the sharpness my prime 85mm gives me with macro photography.

 Once again, due to a simpler lens design than zoom lenses, sharpness is not sacrificed like it can be when compromises are made during the design and manufacturing processes of zoom lenses.
 This has never been much of an issue for me.
 I've never had sharpness issues with my high quality zoom lenses.

 There are certain distortions, such as pincushion and barrel that are present to varying degrees with zoom lenses that I find objectionable.
 Prime lenses have very little distortion.
 So, if someone asks you "What is a prime lens for," you've got a basic idea.

 Pancake lenses are a type of prime lens that's made to be flat to save space and weight.
 Here is a much more detailed explanation and the definition of what a pancake lens is.

 Pancake lenses make it easier for you to fit your camera into a smaller camera bag.
 They're easier to carry and they've become real popular with photographers who shoot with the newer mirrorless cameras.

 A. Prime lenses are easier to handle.
 They're smaller and lighter and easy to transport or carry around with you mounted onto your camera.
 Some zooms can get bulky and diminish your willingness to shoot more or longer.
 Seriously, who doesn't like to travel lightly.